Kingdom of Kongo: Currency

+Marketplace

+A major cornerstone of the economic and social center of the people of the Kongo was situated in the market (nzandu).
+This was an area that was reserved for peace and commerce; the chief authority ensured security here by placing the area in neutral territory that was defended against possible attack.
+They also provided the freedom to trade as well as the implementation of price standardizations.
+Areas set aside for the display of merchandise (mbangu) were separated by type, such as an area for blacksmithing equipment, one for slaves, etc. Besides being a commercial center, it was also a place where political and matrimonial negotiations were carried out, a place for the dissemination of news, an execution area for criminals and where rituals of sorcerers were made.

+The connections of these marketplaces were linked by several roads (rich caravans had armed protection from bandits (mpanzulungu) who raided travellers in the late 15th century).
+These routes were maintained by a compulsory labor force through a collection of tolls to ensure revenue for the capital.
+Communication and transport were key to commerce.
+There existed 'royal routes' where trails wider than an ordinary path were built and maintained, with trails cleared to ensure access; where a river needed to be crossed, a two-meter wide vine bridge was created, the maintenance of which were responsible by a system of regional authority.

 Art of the Kongo Kingdom

-The people of the Kongo are divided into many subgroups including the Yombe, Beembe, Sundi, and others but share a common language, Kikongo.
+The people of the Kongo are divided into many subgroups including the Yombe, Beembe, Sundi, and others, which share a common language, Kikongo.
 These groups have many cultural similarities, including that they all produce a huge range of sculptural art.
 The most notable feature of this region's figurative style is the relative naturalism of the representation of both humans and animals.
 "The musculature of face and body is carefully rendered, and great attention is paid to items of personal adornment and scarification.
-Much of the region’s art was produced for social and political leaders such as the Kongo king."
+Much of the region's art was produced for social and political leaders such as the Kongo king."